InnerShadow/Organization-of-data-processing/Lab3/README.md

 # Lab3
 ## The dataset contains data on sales of 5 different products and air temperature on those days.
 The frequency of observations for different products does not coincide.
+Choose one time serie, create forecasting model, including statistics models & LSTM model.

 ### [**Code**](/Lab3/Lab3.ipynb)